yurisuki/osu-install/README.md

 ```
+!!!EXPERIMENTAL BRANCH!!!
+YOU SHOULDN'T USE ANYTHING FROM THERE YET!
 		    _             _        _  _
  ___  ___ _ _  ___ <_>._ _  ___ _| |_ ___ | || |
 / . \<_-<| | ||___|| || ' |<_-<  | | <_> || || |